rechner/py-aamva/README.md

 py-aamva
 ========

-A python library for decoding and working with AAMVA-complaint driver's licensees and identity cards.
+A python library for decoding and working with AAMVA-complaint driver's licensees and identity cards, taken from a magstripe or PDF417 barcode (or potentially a SmartCard, although no implementations currently exist).

+Pure python and with no dependencies, though your mileage may vary because it is difficult to find very many test cases to validate this with.

-Copyright © 2013 Zachary Sturgeon <jkltechinc@gmail.com>
+Copyright © 2022 Rechner Fox <rechner@totallylegit.agency>

 __WARNING__:  Use of the information from machine-legible formats on a North-American identification card is subject to compliance with